 Criticism, but not really:

 Pressfield is a writer, therefore his lean is towards artistic expression in terms of writing, thus he using more examples from the writer's point of view.
 Nonetheless there are other forms of examples throughout the book.
 At times over-emphasis on the internal, where the external plays an equal important role in determining ones successes and failures, and ultimately their abilities to battle Resistance.
 Finally, there is a sprinkle of "God" talk here and there, even though Pressfield does not identify exactly what he means when he mentions "God", it does not necessarily imply a "God" which is defined by religious school of thought, rather it could be one of greater consciousness and eternity.
 But nonetheless, such a vibe may turn off some people, and these people need to reread the book to understand the greater message, which has nothing to do with religion.
-I just wanted to mention this, because I'm sure someone out there would bash any mention of "God" or "Prayer" or the 'Muse" etc.
+I just wanted to mention this, because I'm sure someone out there would bash any mention of "God" or "Prayer" or the 'Muse" etc. Final Thoughts:

 This book I would recommend to almost anyone, however there is a level of understanding and life experience you need, thus I don't think a 15 year old will be able to grasp some of the concepts, but you never know.
 Its definitely a self-guide type of book, where you could always reference back to it, when you need a kick in the ass.
 The idea is to put in the work - get in the gym, practice your guitar, paint your paintings, and become a pro.
 Live it everyday, and you will overcome your creative battles, and inner Resistance.
 In the end the mother of all fear, is the fear that we will succeed.
 It sounds silly when you verbalize it, but it is true.
 It is a terrifying idea to leave all our tribal instincts, which have been ingrained in our psyche for over 50 million years.